-Bell Canada has no objection to the Development, subject to the following Condition of Approval

-Bell Canada advises the Owner to contact Bell Canada during detailed design to confirm the provision of communication/telecommunication infrastructure needed to service the Development and prior to commencing any work, the Owner must confirm there is sufficient wire-line communication/telecommunication infrastructure available.
-In the event such infrastructure is unavailable; the Owner shall be required to pay for the connection to and/or extension of the existing communication/ telecommunication infrastructure.
+Bell Canada has no objection to the Development, subject to the following Condition of Approval service the Development and prior to commencing any work, the Owner must confirm sufficient wire-line communication/telecommunication infrastructure is available.
+In the event that such infrastructure is unavailable, the Owner shall be required to pay for the connection to and/or extension of the existing communication/ telecommunication infrastructure.
+A condition to this effect is included in Attachment 1.